flaxmans/CompBio_on_git/Labs/Lab12/Lab12_more_ggplot.md

 + `someKindOfData` is whatever other data you need to provide to your function for it to have what it needs to create the plot, and
 + `startFrom` specifies what counts as day zero OR the initial abundance (referred to as n(0) in the pre-recorded lecture).
 For example, in one of the NYTimes plots, the `startFrom` argument might have a value of 10, since the x-axis in that plot is scaled as "days since 10th death".

 You might need some additional arguments as well, depending upon how you code it.
+Ideally, this function would be able to add any doubling times you wanted to any plot you sent to the function.

 ### Finishing lab: